KDE/digikam-doc/setup_application/metadata_settings.rst

 Image files can have some metadata embedded into the image file format.
 These metadata can be stored in a number of standard formats as JPEG, TIFF, PNG, JPEG2000, PGF, and RAW files.
 Metadata can be read and written in the `Exif <https://en.wikipedia.org/wiki/Exif>`_, `IPTC <https://en.wikipedia.org/wiki/IPTC_Information_Interchange_Model>`_, and `XMP <https://en.wikipedia.org/wiki/Extensible_Metadata_Platform>`_ formats if they are present in the file.

+Storing in metadata allows one to preserve this information when moving or sending the files to different systems.

 .. _metadata_behavior:

 Behavior Settings